rks22/spacex/README.md

 ### server side rendering :
-Currently server side rendering has some issues rendering generated class names from css modules.
+Currently server side rendering has some issues rendering with generated class names from css modules.
 Still working on it.